Shifting the Paradigm of How We Show Up in Community

 I’m no expert in this work--only a student, honored to learn and grow alongside all of you.
 I extend specific gratitude toward @NikeAurea, @Christabelmintahgalloway, and @ConnectWithOumou.
 (Also, spoiler!
 Nike will be offering a virtual workshop in November to teach us stuff!
 WOHOO!!).

-While we’re still just a baby of a community, I constantly envision Kula alive with laughter, comfort, and genuine care--a space where connection happens effortlessly.
-I imagine people saving a mat for a friend running late, offering rides home, taking walks together after class, lending a book that inspired them, sharing playlists or a favorite recipe, showing up to each other’s events and celebrations, or simply checking in when someone’s been absent.
+While we’re still just a baby of a community, I constantly envision Kula alive with laughter, meaningful conversations, and genuine care--a space where showing up for one another feels natural, not novel.
+I imagine people saving a mat for a friend running late, offering rides home, taking walks together after class, lending a book that inspired them, sharing playlists or recipes, showing up for each other's celebrations and struggles, or simply saying hello to someone new.

-This can be a community where generosity of time, energy, and spirit feels automatic--where support is second nature.
-We just need ✨YOU✨ to join us!
+This can be a community where generosity of time, energy, and spirit feels automatic and where support is second nature.

-with all the love i have,
+with all the love & hope i can muster,

 emily